Write Project Report

 1. A fully implemented AI project with source code and documentation.

-2. A comprehensive project report (4-6 pages, using LaTeX) detailing your problem, approach, implementation, results, and discussion.
+2. A comprehensive project report (at least 4 pages in length, excluding references, formatted in the LaTeX template) detailing your problem, approach, implementation, results, and discussion.

-3. A 15-minute recorded presentation showcasing your project.
+3. A 10–15 minute recorded presentation showcasing your project.

-4. Submit your code with documentation, report (LaTeX), and presentation video (link with timestamp) on GitHub Classroom.
+4. Submit your code with documentation, report (LaTeX), and presentation video through Gradescope.
+The presentation video should be shared via a timestamped PKU Disk link.

 Additional Resources